cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 * console -- This plugin allows you to open a Rails console and connect to a Rails application.

 * mcf -- This plugin can be used to switch a Micro Cloud Foundry VM between online and offline mode.
-Install it with Ruby Gems, the gem name is mcf-cf-plugin.
-For a more detailed explanation of this plugin see the [micro cloud foundry cf plugin](/docs/running/micro-cloud-foundry/cf_plugin.html) page of the Micro Cloud Foundry section.
+Install it with Ruby Gems, the gem name is `mcf-cf-plugin`.
+For more information, see [Micro Cloud Foundry](/docs/running/micro_cloud_foundry).

 * tunnel -- This plugin allows access to a live data service running in the production environment.
-For more information on how to use this plug-in, please see [Tunneling to a Service](./service-tunneling.html)
+For more information on how to use this plug-in, please see [Tunneling to a Service](/docs/using/services/tunnelling-with-services.html).